elliewhite-usgs/supreme-court/README.md

 # README

-Welcome to this Git repository where you can produce the base plot that turned into this:
+Welcome to this Git repository where you can produce this:
 ![The U.S. Supreme Court](https://github.com/whiteellie/supreme-court/blob/master/outputs/mean_mq_scores.png)